What is orthodontics?

 Invisalign is a new revolutionary treatment option to patients seeking to do orthodontic treatment.
 Through a series of nearly invisible, completely removable plastic aligners, invisalign gradually moves your teeth to give you back the beautiful smile you have always wanted – without brackets or wires.
 You can still enjoy all your favourite foods, and brush and floss normally!

 Invisalign is an appropriate treatment option for teens and adults whose teeth have grown in fully, including second molars.
-To understand more about invisalign, please call our office to schedule an initial screening with our orthodontist.
+To understand more about invisalign, please make an appointment online to schedule an initial screening with our orthodontist.
 As always, we look forward to discussing any questions or concerns you may have regarding any aspect of your dental health.